 b.
 To set up a framework for exchange of pertinent information and for ongoing cooperation between the Parties regarding temporary foreign labor issues;

 c.
-To ensure cooperation between the Parties regarding the recruitment, selection, placement, arrival and employment of Georgian Citizens as well, as their return to Georgia after their temporary employment in Israel;
+To ensure cooperation between the Parties regarding the recruitment, selection, placement, arrival and employment of Georgian Citizens, as well as their return to Georgia after their temporary employment in Israel;

 d.
 To ensure that the Georgian Citizens recruited under this Agreement possess the required qualifications for employment in the relevant sector, understand the terms and conditions for legal stay in Israel and their obligation to return to their country upon the conclusion of their legal employment period in Israel;